 A measurement System is the collection of instruments, standards, operations, methods, fixtures, software, inspectors, environment & assumptions used to quantify a unit of measure or fix assessment to the feature characteristics being measured.
 It is the complete process used to obtain a measurement during measurement system analysis.
 It is one of the 5 core tools.

 Measurement system analysis primarily deals with consulting the effect of the measurement system on the measured value.
 The objective of MSA is to access the quality of the measurement system.
 We test the system to determine its statistical properties and use them in comparison with accepted standards, our needs & customer requirement.

 SPC is controlling the process variation by using statistical techniques.
 Statistical techniques such as Control charts & Histograms are used so as to analyze the process & achieve & maintain a state of statistical control to get a product having no defect.

 It is the measurement of the inherent variation of the process when it is in stable condition with respect to process specification.

 Cp = (USL – LSL) / 6 sigma

 Process Capability Index:

-Process capability index is the measurement of process capability.
-It define how close a process is able to produce the product to the specifications.
+The process capability index is the measurement of process capability.
+It defines how close a process is able to produce the product to the specifications.

 Cpk = Min ( (USL – Mean)/3 Sigma & (Mean – LSL)/3 Sigma)